er-mehulkumar/My_Projects/IMDB Reviews Sentiment Analysis/README.md

 ## IMDB Reviews Sentiment Analysis

-This project consists of leveraging NLP and ML to predict the sentiment of the reveiws added for different movies
+This project consists of analysing IMDB reviews and leveraging NLP and ML to predict the sentiment of the reveiws added for different movies